 - Brown Bread Bakery: Awesome for breakfast and lunch boasting European-quality cheeses and breads along with excellent pastas, pizzas and more.

 Everything about Varanasi is intense.
 Witnessing the age-old traditions and rituals is a highlight.
-And even a walk on the Ghats offers a glimpse into the heart of India’s spiritual culture.
+Even a walk on the Ghats offers a glimpse into the heart of India’s spiritual culture.

 There are lots of options for accommodation in Varanasi.
 We recommend staying near Assi Ghat which is close to everything to do in Varanasi.